Highlight

 Seed Round in 2011

-PublicStuff LLC is a civic engagement platform that enhances the relationship between residents and local governments through technology.
-Founded in 2009 and based in New York, the company offers a mobile application that allows residents to report community issues, comment on these reports, and receive city alerts regarding events, emergencies, and service updates.
-Additionally, users can access various city services, such as bill payments and trash pick-up schedules.
-The platform facilitates communication by enabling governments to efficiently manage service requests, reduce operating costs, and leverage data for decision-making.
-PublicStuff also provides web platforms, push notifications, and translation services to further improve community engagement.
-As of 2015, PublicStuff operates as a subsidiary of Accela, Inc.
+PublicStuff LLC is a technology company that operates a civic engagement platform designed to enhance communication between residents and local governments.
+Founded in 2009 and based in New York, the company provides a mobile application that allows residents to report community issues, comment on these reports, and receive important city alerts related to events, weather emergencies, and service schedules.
+Through its platform, users can access various city services, including bill payments and pet adoption information.
+PublicStuff also enables government agencies to efficiently manage service requests by automatically routing and assigning tasks, while keeping residents informed of their status.
+This innovative approach aims to improve community engagement and streamline local government operations, ultimately fostering better relationships between citizens and their municipalities.
+As of May 2015, PublicStuff operates as a subsidiary of Accela, Inc.

 Docracy